-Associate Professor of Psychology Julie Bowker is conducting research in Surat on social withdrawal during early adolescence.
+Associate Professor of Psychology Julie Bowker is conducting research in Surat, India, on social withdrawal during early adolescence.

 Filomena Critelli is an Associate Professor at the School of Social Work at the University at Buffalo.
 Her research interests include gender based violence, global migration and human rights.
 She is currently conducting research on gender-based violence in Pakistan and NGOs and women and human rights activist’s strategies to delimit it.
 As Co-director of the Institute for Sustainable Global Engagement at the University at Buffalo School of Social Work, she is also involved in developing research and teaching partnerships with academic institutions and NGOs in India and Pakistan and efforts to internationalize UB’s social work curriculum.